Skip to content

 Agentic engineering runbook

-Human-agent task boundaries, prompting templates, review standards, and Definition of Done for AI-assisted work.
+Human and agent task boundaries, prompting templates, review standards, and Definition of Done for AI-assisted work.

-KPI baseline + 30-day plan
+KPI baseline and 30-day plan

 Cycle time, rework, PR churn, and defect metrics with a concrete adoption cadence for the next month.